Thinking about gaming the system? What you need to know before faking a personality test.

 You just applied for a job and you’ve been asked to take a personality test or other pre-employment assessment.
 Questions immediately start rushing through your head.
 Is this going to be hard?
 What if the results are not truly me?
-I wonder what they are looking for?
+What are they are looking for?
 What if I fail or they decide not to consider me because of my results?
 Are they going to find out I’m crazy?

 Although deciding to drop out of the application process for fear of candidate rejection and limiting your job search to employers who don’t use personality assessments may seem like an option, it’s ill-advised.
 Bottom line, the continued proliferation of pre-employment assessments, including personality tests, in the hiring process of businesses big and small is imminent.